Inbestigator/godact/README.md

 Convert React components to Godot scenes and transpile Typescript/Javascript code to GDScript.

-Hypothetically, you can now make a game without touching the Godot editor, other than to run it.
+You can now make an entire Godot game without touching the Godot editor, other than to run it! https://github.com/Inbestigator/flappy-bird

 Due to the sheer number of Godot nodes (>200)